Most of the water that is absorbed by the plant evaporates back into the atmosphere by transpiration.

 Wikipedia, Photosynthesis, 2019

 Photosynthesis converts carbon dioxide and water into oxygen and sugar.
 Most of the water evaporates back into the atmosphere but a very small amount remains inside the plant as sugar.
+Sugar is then used by the plant.
 However this was portrayed in the Quran 1400 years before it was discovered.

-How could an illiterate man who lived 1400 years ago have what happens to water in plants?
+How could an illiterate man who lived 1400 years ago have known that water becomes old plant?